Revenue Intelligence & Analytics

 nobody's thinking very much.

-Companies don't generally make very good decisions based upon data or evidence - particularly when they pertain to revenue.
+Companies don't generally make very good decisions based upon data or evidence - particularly when they pertain to sales and revenue.

 Even today, they still make most of their decisions by looking very casually at what other companies have done or are doing.
 Or they make decisions based on what they've done in the past, or what one or more of their senior exec's did or saw at another company.
 Either way, they observe or hear about things they think have worked, with no forensic analysis, systematic evaluation or follow up.
 When sales results go up, down or sideways, senior executives only very rarely ask why a particular result did or did not happen.